kian-far/cs043-final-project/README.md

 By: Kian F.

 ## Requirements

+Objective: Building an Object-Oriented program allowing 2 players to play the tic-tac-toe game on screen.

 **About the game**
-Tic-Tac-Toe is a 2-player game on a 3x3 game board, in which players take turns to occupy the spaces on the game board in such a way to complete a row, column, or a diagonal stright line to win.
+Tic-tac-toe is a 2-player game on a 3x3 game board, in which players take turns to occupy the spaces on the game board in such a way to complete a row, column, or a diagonal stright line to win.

 To track which space belongs to which player, one player uses X and the other uses O. The first player is chosen by a random draw.